 When added to the page, isolated web parts are displayed using an iframe.
 This iframe points to a unique domain assigned to the SharePoint Framework solution where the web part is located.
 This domain is also referenced in the return URL of the Azure AD application created to host the isolated permissions for the particular SharePoint Framework solution.
-Using the unique domain allows to ensure, that only web parts from the particular SharePoint Framework solution are able to obtain an access token for the isolated set of permissions.
+Using the unique domain allows to ensure, that only web parts from the particular SharePoint Framework solution can obtain an access token for the isolated set of permissions.

 Upgrading existing project to use isolated permissions